raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 The Delivery Service validates the request as follows:

- * The group ID is not empty and is not already in use.
+ * The group ID MUST NOT be not empty and MUST NOT already be in use.
- * The LeafNode is valid, according to {{!I-D.ietf-mls-protocol}} 7.3.
+ * The LeafNode MUST be valid, according to {{!I-D.ietf-mls-protocol}} 7.3.
 Leaf Node validation.
- * The GroupInfo is valid, according to {{!I-D.ietf-mls-protocol}} 12.4.3.
+ * The GroupInfo MUST be valid, according to {{!I-D.ietf-mls-protocol}} 12.4.3.
    Adding Members to the Group.

 ## Delete group